ConcolicAnalysisAndroid/ConcolicAnalysisForAndroid/README.md

 ## Requirements

 Linux or possibly OSX only.
 Windows is not supported at this time.
-Hence, the management has provided a lovely Vagrant VM
+Hence, the management has provided a lovely Vagrant VM.

-## Analysis Engine Project Setup:
+## CAA Project Setup:

 1. In the VM, navigate to "~/Workspace/AnalysisEngine"
 2. In the host OS, import "AnalysisEngine/AndroidAnalysisEngine/" as a maven project in the IDE of your choice